nazifapennstate/bmmb852/week10/README.md

 # Week 10: Generate a multisample variant call file (VCF)

-This version of the Makefile:
+Week 10 builds on the Week 9 pipeline by adding variant calling across multiple Ebola samples and producing a merged multi-sample VCF.
+Therefore, this version of the Makefile:

 * Accepts a `design.csv` file containing Run, Sample, and Layout columns.
 * Automatically downloads and indexes the reference genome if missing.